stonepros/stone/doc/releases/nautilus.rst

   from a subscription in a 'pubsub' zone, as these are already wrapped inside that array.

-* CephFS: multiple active MDS forward scrub is now rejected.
+* StoneFS: multiple active MDS forward scrub is now rejected.
 Scrub currently only is permitted on a file system with a single rank.
 Reduce the ranks to one via ``ceph fs set <fs_name> max_mds 1``.

-* Ceph now refuses to create a file system with a default EC data pool.
+* Stone now refuses to create a file system with a default EC data pool.
 For further explanation, see: https://docs.ceph.com/docs/nautilus/cephfs/createfs/#creating-pools

-* Ceph will now issue a health warning if a RADOS pool has a ``pg_num`` value that is not a power of two.
+* Stone will now issue a health warning if a RADOS pool has a ``pg_num`` value that is not a power of two.
 This can be fixed by adjusting the pool to a nearby power of two::